VerdanTech/Vdt-Webapp/outline/README.md

 The purpose of this folder is to define high-level, abstract designs of application features.
 Ideally, it should serve as a prototyping space common to backend developers, frontend developers, and users.

-## Document Types

-Each subfolder contains one or more design documents.
-Currently, these documents can include:
-- **models.md** - A markdown document containing specifications for domain models.
-A domain model is a conceptual model designed to be intuitive by mirroring ways the users think about the problem space the application is trying to solve.
-See the [Backend Background](../README.md#background-1) section of the main readme for further explanation of what domain models are.
-Model descriptions should roughly pseudocode the required attributes of the Python implementations, and contain general descriptions of the behaviours, including relationships with other models.
-- **dto.md - Still deciding whether to include this** - A markdown document containing specifications for data transfer objects.
-Data transfer objects are the datastructures that describe the contents of the HTTP bridge between the frontend and backend of the application.
-DTO descriptions should roughly pseudocode the required attributes of the Python DTO implementations, OpenAPI spec, and generated Typescript client.
-- **wireframes.md** - A markdown document containing descriptions of wireframes and the interactions between them.
-- **wireframes/** - Wireframes are rough sketches of the user interface.
-Currently, the Excalidraw application is used for its ability to save editable files directly into PNG format.
-The recommended way to edit these files is to use the [Visual Studio extension](https://marketplace.visualstudio.com/items?itemName=pomdtr.excalidraw-editor) in VS Code or in the browser.
-For collaborative editing, the [web version](https://excalidraw.com/) can be used.

 ## Feature Categories

 Each subfolder represents a feature category.
 Obviously, most features overlap, so the categorization is intended to be loose and only assist in grouping together similar concepts in the application.